isabella232/mobile-services.pt-BR/help/windows-appstore/c-getting-started/dev-qs.md

 1. Inicie o Visual Studio e abra sua solução.
 1. In the **Solution Explorer**, right-click **[!UICONTROL References]** and select **[!UICONTROL Add Reference**.

-   Para obter mais informações, consulte *Selecionar a seção Versão* correta abaixo.
+   Para obter mais informações, consulte a seção *Selecionar a versão* correta abaixo.

 1. Select the correct version of the library and then browse to the associated `ADBMobile.winmd` file.